xiaohan2012/active-cascade-reconstruction/SANDBOX.md

 - on grqc-sto, when doing inference, at some point, it takes forever to sample a tree
 - inference result by entropy and on nethept gives corrupted pickle file
   - EOFError: `outputs/inf_probas-weighted/nethept-sto-msi-s0.01-o0.2/loop_erased/entropy/82.pkl`

+# May 15

+plot change:

+- add 25/75 quantile
+- for missing values due to candidate pruning, pad with the last non-missing value